jdshaeffer/jdshaeffer/README.md

 ### Hi there 👋

 I'm JD, a driven sofware engineer proficient in TypeScript and Python.
-I build apps in React and Node.js.
+I build apps in React/Svelte and Node.

 <!--
 - 🔭 I’m currently working on ...